 Features of Income Tax Provision for MMI / PMI

-Mortgage Insurance premiums (MMI) are paid on FHA, Rural Housing Loans, and some conventional loans require private mortgage insurance (PMI), both of which are deductible subject to certain provisions:
+Mortgage Insurance premiums (MMI) are paid on FHA and Rural Housing Loans, and some conventional loans require private mortgage insurance (PMI), both of which are deductible subject to certain provisions:

-- The Tax Relief and Health Care Act provision for PMI tax deductions applies to funding after Dec.
+- The Tax Relief and Health Care Act provision for PMI tax deductions applied to fund after Dec.
 31, 2006.
-This means home owners can deduct mortgage insurance on loans taken out in 2007.
-Even better news is the fact that under the Mortgage Forgiveness Debt Relief Act of 2007, the PMI tax deduction has been extended through 2010.
+This dating meant homeowners can deduct mortgage insurance on loans taken out in 2007.
+The even better news is the fact that the deduction has been renewed multiple times; most recently, under the Consolidated Appropriations Act of 2021, the tax deduction has been extended through 2025.